microsoft/OneLabeler/docs/architecture.md

 The frontend global styling.

+## `db`

+The database resource server of the system.

 ## `docs`

 The documentation for the project.

 ## `server`

-The backend of the system.
+The algorithm server of the system.

 ### `handlers`